tailwindlabs/tailwindcss-intellisense/packages/vscode-tailwindcss/README.md

 | `[color:red]/100`               | `text-[red]`   |
 | `[@media_print]:[display:flex]` | `print:flex`   |

+#### `tailwindCSS.lint.unknownClasses`

+Detect usage of class names that are not known to Tailwind CSS.

 ### `tailwindCSS.inspectPort`

 Enable the Node.js inspector agent for the language server and listen on the specified port. **Default: `null`**